Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Introduction

+We assume throughout this paper that $\bc $ is a ``generic'' cost vector in $\reals^d$, by which we mean that $\bc\cdot u \ne \bc\cdot v$ for each pair $u,v$ of vertices of our polytope $P\subseteq \reals^d$ that are the two endpoints of an edge in $P$.
+The resulting directed graph $G(P,\bc )$ is easily seen to be acyclic.
+While others have previously studied combinatorial questions related to the simplex method for linear programming and to diameter bounds on polytopes (see e.g. \cite{Sa}, \cite{Todd}, \cite{KM}, \cite{KW}, \cite{BDL}), we are not aware of any other work in which $G(P,\bc )$ is assumed to be a Hasse diagram.
+This condition is not only necessary to have the nonrevisiting property, but is also a surprisingly useful input for many of our proofs.

+Our focus on simple polytopes throughout this paper is in some sense not such a severe restriction, since Klee and Walkup proved in \cite{KW} that the Hirsch Conjecture (reviewed in Section ~\ref{disc-morse-bg-section}) for simple polytopes would have implied the Hirsch Conjecture for all polytopes.
+Many of our results might also hold for non-simple polytopes, with obvious small modifications to the statements of the results.
+Our proofs do heavily rely upon our assumptions that our polytopes $P$ are simple and that the graphs $G(P,\bc )$ are Hasse diagrams.

-Given a polytope $P$ and generic cost vector $\bc $, each face $F$ of $P$ will have a unique ``source'' in the restriction of $G(P,\bc )$ to $F$, namely a vertex $v$ whose directed edges to other vertices of $F$ all point outward from $v$.
-Each face $F$ also will have a unique ``sink'', namely a vertex $w$ whose edges to other vertices of $F$ all point inward to $w$.
-Given an $i$-dimensional face $F$ (usually called an $i$-face) of a simple polytope $P$ such that $G(P,\bc )$ is a Hasse diagram of a poset $L$, then for $u$ the source vertex of $F$, and elements $a_1,\dots ,a_i \in F$ all covering $u$ in $L$, define the ``pseudo-join'' of $a_1,a_2,\dots ,a_i$ to be the unique sink of $F$.
-This notion of pseudo-join is a geometric construct that one might hope would equal the join $a_1 \vee a_2 \vee \cdots \vee a_i$ (namely the unique least upper bound) of this same collection $\{ a_1,\dots ,a_i \} $ of atoms in the event that $L$ is a lattice.
-This equality would indeed hold provided that directed paths do not revisit faces after departing from them.
-We refer readers to Section ~\ref{disc-morse-bg-section} for further background review e.g. regarding posets as well as polytopes.
+Now let us describe our main results, beginning with some terminology that this will require.
+Given a polytope $P$ and a generic cost vector $\bc $, each face $F$ of $P$ has a unique source and a unique sink in the restriction of $G(P,\bc )$ to $F$.
+Given a simple polytope $P$ such that $G(P,\bc )$ is the Hasse diagram of a poset $Q$, then for any $u\in Q$ and any collection $a_1,\dots ,a_i$ of elements all covering $u$ in $Q$, there is a unique $i$-dimensional face $F$ in $P$ containing $u$ along with the outward edges from $u$ to the elements $a_1,\dots ,a_i$.
+We then define the {\bf pseudo-join} of $a_1,a_2,\dots ,a_i$ to be the unique sink of this face $F$.
+This definition is further explained and justified in Section ~\ref{def-section}.
+One might hope in the case that $Q$ is a lattice that the pseudo-join of $a_1,\dots ,a_i$ would equal the join (namely the unique least upper bound) of $a_1,\dots ,a_i $.

-Our first main result, Theorem ~\ref{pseudo-is-join}, confirms this expectation that the join of a set of atoms equals the pseudo-join of the same set of atoms in the setting of polytopes $P$ and generic cost vectors $\bc $ such that $G(P,\bc )$ fits the general framework focused upon in much of this paper: